-October 3, 2014: Submit Complete Application for Rating & Ranking

-Submit 1 electronic copy: Prepare a PDF version of the Project Application and email to canadays@co.mendocino.ca.us.

-Additional documentation which may be required:

-- Project leverage letters

-- Project related MOU's (if applicable)

-- o HUD monitoring letter and/or related correspondence with HUD (if applicable)

-- Executed Hold Harmless Agreement

-Submit these materials in printed form to the following address:

-Mendocino County HHSA

-Adult and Aging Services

-Attn: Sandi Canaday, Continuum of Care

-P.O.
-Box 839, Ukiah, CA 95482

-BOTH THE ELECTRONIC AND HARD COPIES NEED TO BE DELIVERED BY 5:00 P.M.
-PST on October 3, 2014.
+August 11, 2016 Submit Complete Application for Rating & Ranking 12:00 p.m. : Submit 1 electronic copy: Prepare a PDF version of the Project Application and email to canadays@co.mendocino.ca.us Additional documentation which may be required: o Project leverage letters o Project related MOU's (if applicable) o HUD monitoring letter and/or related correspondence with HUD (if applicable) o Executed Hold Harmless Agreement Submit these materials in printed form to the following address: Mendocino County HHSA Adult and Aging Services Attn: Sandi Canaday, Continuum of Care P.O.
+Box 839, Ukiah, CA 95482 BOTH THE ELECTRONIC AND HARD COPIES NEED TO BE DELIVERED BY 4:59:59 P.M.
+PST ON September 14, 2016.
 LATE AND/OR INCOMPLETE APPLICATIONS WILL NOT BE ACCEPTED.

-October 6-10, 2014: Rating & Ranking

-The Application Review Committee will meet no later than October 10, 2014.
-At that time all project applications will be reviewed

-October 20, 2014: Notification of Funding Recommendations

-On October 20, 2014, you will be notified of the results of the Rating and Ranking process.
+August 12-15, 2016: Rating & Ranking The Application Review Committee will meet no later than August 15, 2016.
+At that time all project applications will be reviewed August 17, 2016: Notification of Funding Recommendations On August 17, 2016, you will be notified of the results of the Rating and Ranking process.
 At this time, you should begin finalizing your application for submission to HUD.

-October 27, 2014: Final Application Deadline

-Between October 20 and October 27, applicants should finalize their applications, incorporating recommendations from the Application Review Committee.
-Project applications must be uploaded by midnight on October 27.
-Between October 10 and October 30, please be sure that someone familiar with your project is available to answer last minute application questions or make corrections.

-October 30, 2014: Entire Consolidated Application Submitted to HUD (by CoC) by 4:59:59 p.m.
+September 3 , 2016: Final Application Deadline Between August 16 and September 3, applicants should finalize their applications, incorporating recommendations from the Application Review Committee.
+Project applications must be uploaded by midnight on September 3.
+Between August 12 and September 3, please be sure that someone familiar with your project is available to answer last minute application questions or make corrections.
+September 14, 2016: Entire Consolidated Application Submitted to HUD (by CoC) by 4:59:59 p.m.
+P.S.T.

+Any project applicant that submits a project that was rejected by the CoC in the local competition will be notified in writing by the CoC, outside of e-snaps, with an explanation for the decision to reject the project(s).
+Project applicants whose project was rejected may appeal the local CoC competition decision to HUD if the project applicant believes it was denied the opportunity to participate in the local CoC planning process in a reasonable manner by submitting a Solo Application in e-snaps directly to HUD prior to the application deadline of 7:59:59 p.m. eastern time on September 14, 2016.
+The CoC's notification of rejection of the project in the local competition must be attached to the Solo Application.

+v.
+Reallocation Process:

+Each renewal project will be assessed by CoC staff to determine if reallocation should be considered, and to determine a reallocation amount for consideration by the Governing Board.
+CoC staff will assess each renewal project using the following questions:

+- 1. Has the project had significant recaptures in the past two completed grant cycles?
+If so, what amounts have been recaptured? - 2.
+Would the project have the capacity to continue operations (at the same or a reduced level) with a decreased CoC award? - 3.
+Do CoC survey results related to funding priorities and CoC service needs indicate that this project type should be considered for reallocation? - 4.
+What are the projects contributions toward CoC progress in meeting HUD's Policy Priorities (taken from Renewal Application)?

+Completed Reallocation Assessments will be provided to the Application Review Committee to inform decision making process related to reallocation.

-Appendix D: Documentation of Leveraged Resource or Cash Match
+Appendix B: Documentation of Leveraged Resource or Cash Match